ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 Prop. \ref{ConnectedComponentsAreClosed} implies that when a space has a [[finite set]] of connected components, then they are not just closed but also open, hence [[clopen subsets]] (because then each is the [[complement]] of a finite union of closed subspaces).

-For a non-finite set of connected components this remains true if the space is [[locally connected topological space|locally connected]].
-See [this prop.](locally+connected+topological+space#AlternativeCharacterizationsOfLocalConnectivity)
+For a non-finite set of connected components this remains true if the space is [[locally connected topological space|locally connected]] see def. \ref{LocallyConnected}, lemma \ref{AlternativeCharacterizationOfLocalConnectivity} below.

 =--